exalearn/colmena/docs/thinker.rst

 and reallocating between different resource pools (``.reallocate``).
 All operations are thread-safe.

-A ``ResourceCounter`` that is configured with the proper number of slots and task pools must be provided to the constructor for this feature to be available.
+A :class:`~colmena.thinker.resources.ResourceCounter` that is configured with the proper number of slots and task pools must be provided to the constructor for this feature to be available.

 .. code-block:: python